-In well-motivated dark sector models, gravitational wave from a first-order phase transition is particularly compelling: New gauge symmetries and scalar fields are ubiquitous in beyond the SM frameworks, and their symmetry breaking can naturally occur at scales both below and above the electroweak scale, leading to gravitational wave signals that span a wide range of frequencies.
+In well-motivated dark sector models, gravitational waves from first-order phase transitions are particularly compelling: New gauge symmetries and scalar fields are ubiquitous in BSM frameworks, and their symmetry breaking can naturally occur at scales both below and above the electroweak scale, leading to gravitational wave signals that span a wide range of frequencies.
 Consequently, it is essential to establish robust and concrete predictions for gravitational wave signals from dark sectors that can be confronted with data across multiple frequency bands.
 If detected, such a signal can reveal information about the underlying dark sector parameters including the gauge coupling, the scalar quartic coupling, and the scalar vacuum expectation value (vev), that may be difficult or impossible to access directly through collider probes or conventional dark matter searches.

 However, a central obstacle to making reliable gravitational wave predictions in gauge theories is the well-known gauge dependence of the finite-temperature effective potential and the associated tunneling action.
 The Higgs effective potential as a function of an arbitrary background field is not a physical observable.
 In $R_\xi$ gauges, the result depends explicitly on the gauge-fixing parameter $\xi$, and thus a conventional computation based directly on the gauge-dependent effective potential leads to gauge-dependent gravitational wave spectra that can hardly be regarded as genuine ``predictions''.
 This gauge ambiguity obscures the interpretation of parameter scans and hampers the extraction of robust, model-intrinsic conclusions.